• Skip to primary navigation

 • Create your assembling station: 1 bowl with flour; 1 bowl with eggs that have been whisked, 1 station with panko crumbs.
 Set aside.

-• If shrimp are frozen, you will need to defrost.
-Please refer to https://cookingwithbliss.com/how-to-cook-frozen-shrimp for detailed instructions.
+• If the shrimp are frozen, you will need to defrost them first.

 • If shrimp are already defrosted, use a paring knife to de-vein shrimp.
 Cut a slit along the underbelly and top of shrimp and remove the black digestive tract.
 You may also notice a thick white digestive tract.